Hygienic Laboratory Influenza Surveillance Testing2018-2019 Testing Guidance

 Test: Influenza B subtyping

 Interpretation: This Real-Time PCR test will distinguish between Yamagata and Victoria lineage Influenza B viruses.
-Is reported as EITHER Yamagata or Victoria.
+It is reported as EITHER Yamagata or Victoria.

 - NOTE: If a specimen is positive for more than one subtype, it is most likely due to collection of the specimen within a few days of the patient receiving the live virus vaccine.
 Co-infections do occur, but are rare.